ATA and Aviation News and Events at Maidenhead Heritage Centre

-Launched at White Waltham airfield on July 19th is SPITFIRE GIRL, the revised and expanded autobiography of First Officer Jackie Moggridge of ATA.
+Spitfire Girl is the revised and expanded autobiography of First Officer Jackie Moggridge of ATA.
 Jackie was born in South Africa, took to flying at an early age, ferried 1438 aircraft for ATA between July 1940 and the end of 1945.
 She married during the war, but despite the birth of two daughters couldn’t keep away from flying.
 She gained her wings with the RAF, flew a Spitfire to Burma for the Burmese Air Force and became one of Britain’s first lady airline captains.
 Her book has been revised by her daughters who have added a wonderful selection of photographs from the family albums.
 The book is a terrific read, and is available now from Maidenhead Heritage Centre, price £8.99 plus P&P. To buy just give us a call on 01682 780555.

 The BBC’s Celebity Antiques Road Trip is an addition to the growing number of film crews using the Grandma Flew Spitfires exhibition.
 The crew came on Wednesday 19th June to film an episode of Celebity Antiques Road Trip, which was screened in November 2014.
 In the picture below actress Nina Wadia, the Celebrity, is getting instruction from Christopher Hobbs on flying the Spitfire Simulator.